apeabody/gdistcc/README.md

 ## Limitations/Warnings

 - **Always confirm all instances are shutdown after use - you are solely responsible for their cost.**
 - Gdistcc uses [preememptible instances](https://cloud.google.com/compute/docs/instances/preemptible) which offer preferred pricing, but Google may shutdown on short notice.
 Gdistcc does not currently have a way to check if they have been shutdown, however a `gdistcc status` will fail if this is the case.
 In the future `gdistcc status` will be able to check if they have been prempted.
 In any event, `gdistcc stop` currently can/should be used as normal to shutdown/delete the instances.
-- Gdistcc is currently only officially tested with CentOS 7, however it should be compatible with other RHEL7 derived distros that use [EPEL](https://fedoraproject.org/wiki/EPEL).
+One "advantage" of preemptible instances is they won't run more than 24hr, reducing the risk of forgotten instances.
 - Future versions may not require ccache.
 - Only SSH is supported at the transport for distcc.
 Distcc's native TCP transport is not enabled due to [security concerns](https://www.cvedetails.com/cve/2004-2687).
-- Currently many options such as the instance types and core counts are hard-coded.
-These will eventually be made configurable.
+- If used on multiple head machines with different distrs and the same google compute engine account, currently the project and/or zone will need to be manually diffed in settings.json.
+In the future gdistcc will pick compatible instances nodes based on prefix and distro.
 - Gdistcc does NOT currently use distcc's Pump Mode for the following reasons:
   - Gdistcc is intended for frequent re-compiles, so most header pre-processing will hopefully be cached by ccache anyway - mutally exclusive from pump mode.
   - Gdistcc uses ssh over the internet for transfers, so minimizing the transfered file size is advantageous.
 (In a local/HPC setup distcc can be used over TCP for higher transfer speeds.)